 Aim: To require students to apply their knowledge and abilities gained through previous studies and experience to a major project programme of their own choice and in doing so to demonstrate their ability to work at graduate, professional, level.
 Students plan their own semester activity based upon an approved project or projects, and work under a supervisor and with nominated consultants.
-The project assessment is based upon the supervisor's assessment of the student's work methods and a panel assessment takes into account the degree to which the student achieves the stated aims of the project(s) and the professionalism evident in the work.
+The project assessment is based upon the supervisor's assessment of the student's work methods and a panel assessment of the final presentation.
+The panel assessment takes into account the degree to which the student achieves the stated aims of the project(s) and the professionalism evident in the work.